Somedude5/Squad-Combat-Initiative/README.md

 # Squad-Combat-Initiative
-A Foundry VTT module for enhanced group-based initiative management.
+A Foundry VTT module for enhanced group-based initiative management in the Dnd 5e system.

 Group combatants into visual headers, auto-roll shared initiative, and streamline large-scale combat!

 Do you love throwing hordes of enemies at your players but hate the hassle of managing their initiative?